 For clothes that are only slightly dirty and don’t have stubborn or tough stains, you can use a homemade laundry detergent.
-You just need two or three ingredients that are probably already laying around in your larder.
+You just need two or three ingredients that are probably already lying around in your larder.
 Know how to make DIY laundry detergent and other cleaning products at home.

 Another option, for delicate pieces that need to be handwashed, is using soap bars – vintage style.
-Remember these soap bars are extremely compacted and you will only need a small quantity.
+Remember, these soap bars are extremely compacted, and you will only need a small quantity.
 They’re great to take on trips!
 However, do not use soap bars for wool, satin, linen, or fabrics that can bleed colours, since these bars are slightly alkaline and can damage sensitive fabrics.

 Clothes that are not heavily soiled do not need high temperature washes.
 Using colder wash cycles helps you to save money in each cycle, but also to prolong your clothes’ lives.
 According to the European initiative I Prefer 30°, doing your laundry at 30 °C uses 60% less energy than it does at 60 °C.

 At the same time, and in the case of a polyester piece of clothing, washing in colder cycles reduces the probability of releasing microplastics onto the sewage system.
 Since we’re on the topic of microplastics, try using slower rotation speeds for your spinning cycles.
-Less microplastics will be released during centrifugation.
+Fewer microplastics will be released during centrifugation.

 Fill your washing machine

 To maximise the efficiency of your washing machine and reduce water, electricity and detergent waste, fill your washer to its max capacity.
-If you really need to run a cycle with only a few items, use the half-load function if available – but beware this mode does not use only half the water and half the electricity.
+If you really need to run a cycle with only a few items, use the half-load function if available – but beware, this mode does not use only half the water and half the electricity.

 Air-dry your clothes